 “Good question and excellent assessment of our morning routine.
-She’s likely gathering food for them, and with the way they’re crying, she’ll return soon, I’m certain.
+She’s likely gathering food for them.
+With the way they’re crying, she’ll return soon, I’m certain.
 Let’s go back inside.
-We’ll watch from the door again.”
+We’ll watch from the door.”

 Winter leaps up and down, pointing.
 “She’s back!
 She’s back!”

-Mama bird swoops down with a worm in her mouth.
-One baby springs up, its mouth open wide and ready.
+Mama bird swoops down with worms in her mouth.
+One baby springs up, its mouth wide and ready.
 She deposits the worm.
 The baby gobbles it down, slithering in its teeny tiny straw size throat.

 I chuckle, twirling one of her black-purple blue pigtails.
 “If you were a bird, you may have a different opinion.
 I’m certain that worm is delectable as spaghetti.”
 Winter’s skin turns a foul olive-green color at the mention of spaghetti.
-She’s allergic to some types of Earth food.
-Even the thought of it can impact her.
+She’s allergic to most Earth food.
+Even the thought of it can affect her.
 “Apologies, honey.
 Daddy forgot.”
-We look at the birdies again, just as one baby falls out the nest.
-How did that happen?
-I missed it.
+We look at the birdies again, just as one baby falls out, hitting the ground with a tiny thump.

-I open the glass door — “No!”
-Winter latches onto me, burying her face in my pant leg.
+“No!”
+Winter latches onto me as we approach the hurt bird, burying her face in my pant leg.
 She sobs.
 “Will it die?”

 “Oh dear.”
 I gather Winter in a hug and wipe her inky tears with my black handkerchief.
-“Not everything dies, and not everything is forgotten.
+“Not all things perish, and not all things are forgotten.
 You must look to understand.”
 I kneel with her in my arms and bring her face forward.
 Winter opens one eye, then another.
 On the ground, the baby bird turns to blue dust, taken away by a cool silk breeze.
 The mama’s fury is potent with every dire chirp, click and yeep she makes.
 Her other babies wait around her, mouths wide open, wondering when their meal will come.